-Rec Room has grown significantly since it first came to prominence on PC VR headsets in 2016, since adding a slew of first-party multiplayer games as well as the ability for users to create their own spaces, which has predictably seen an explosion in content on the platform.
+Rec Room has grown significantly since it first came to prominence on PC VR headsets in 2016.
+It’s since added a slew of first-party multiplayer games as well as the ability for users to create their own spaces, which has predictably seen an explosion in content on the platform.
 Now, Rec Room has given us some insight into their success, and also a look at what’s next for the plucky social VR platform.

 The studio today announced that Rec Room has exceeded three million user-created levels, which includes 40 million room visits per month.
 Additionally, the studio says that over 60 million friends have been made in Rec Room to date.